thiborose/gecko-app/README.md

 # GECko+
 ![logo of gecko](https://github.com/psawa/gecko-app/blob/master/application/static/img/GECko_logo_small.png)

-## More than a grammar error corector
+## More than a Grammatical Error Corrector
 GECko+ is an English language assisting tool that corrects mistakes of various types on written texts.
 While many well-settled pieces of software of its kind correct mistakes at the grammatical level (orthography and syntax), our novel approach allows the tool to perform corrections both at **grammatical** and at **discourse** level.
 <!--- add demo link when live -->